Scott Disick & Sofia Richie Are In No Rush To Get Married

 “It’s not as big of a deal as it seems.
 They’re going to take their time to get there and they are both very happy to be in that state of mind.”

-As previously reported by The Inquisitr, Scott Disick and Sofia Richie’s relationship is going very well, and they even have the blessing of someone very special, Disick’s baby mama, Kourtney Kardashian.
+As previously reported by The Inquisitr, Scott Disick and Sofia Richie’s relationship is going very well, and they even have the blessing of someone very special — Disick’s former partner, Kourtney Kardashian.

 Over the past year, Kourtney and Sofia have been spending a lot of time together.
 The two women have been seen having dinners together with Scott, and the trio even took the kids on vacation to Mexico the week before Christmas, and followed that up with a trip to Aspen to ring in the New Year together.